MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagpstrememberpassword-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Determina se deve se lembrar da senha no perfil.
+Determina se a senha deve ser lembrada no perfil.

 |||
 |:-----|:-----|